By Larry Gardner, Digifonics, Inc. © 2020

 24fps animation at 4% normal speed.

-Now here’s a 60fps screen capture of the same animation played at 4% speed.
+Now here’s a 60fps version of the same animation captured off a 60Hz-refresh screen and played at 4% speed.
 In slow motion, it’s easy to see what’s happening.
 The even-numbered frames are shown 1½ times as long as the odd-numbered frames.
 One-two, one-two-three.
 One-two, one-two-three.

 It’s even easier to see with live action.
 One-two, one-two-three.
 One-two, one-two-three.

 This problem is all because 60 is not an even multiple of 24.
-And neither is 50.
 A display with 120Hz refresh can correctly display 24fps footage by showing each frame five times.
 (120/24=5).
+That’s the lowest standard refresh rate that works.

-Judder gets even worse if you try to integrate 24fps footage into a 30fps production.
+Judder gets even worse when you try to integrate 24fps footage into a 30fps production.

-60fps screen capture of 24fps animation in 30fps project.
+60fps screen capture of 24fps animation in 30fps progressive project.

-Now we need to add frames to get from 24 to 30, so the best way is to repeat every fourth frame.
+Now we need to add frames to get from 24 to 30, so the easiest way is to repeat every fourth frame.
 This creates some even worse judder.

-24fps animation in 30fps project shown at 4% speed.
+24fps animation in 30fps progressive project shown at 4% speed.

 30fps animation captured from a 60Hz refresh screen.

-Assuming your computer is playing back correctly and has a 60Hz or greater refresh rate, the motion should be much smoother than any previous example.
+Assuming your computer is playing back correctly and has a 60Hz or greater refresh rate, the motion should be visibly smoother than any previous example.
 There should be no judder.
 If you see uneven motion it’s probably because your device is doing something other than the playback.
-In either case, this will be the best level of accurate motion display your computer is capable of.
+In either case, this will be the best level of accurate motion display your device is capable of.

 Notice, too, that there is close to the same amount of motion blur from frame to frame.
 The amount of motion per frame is 80% of what it would be if we created the animation at 24fps.